jmcampbell2/TidyDataProject/README.md

 The data in the output file have been formatted to adhere to these requirements, and therefore qualify as Tidy Data.

 ## Process Summary
-  1. Download files and install necessary R packages
+  1. Download files
   2. Read in data files
   3. Join data files into single data set
   4. Select desired measurement columns
   5. Apply appropriate labels
   6. Create independant data set with variables' averages

+**_This analysis assumes that the necessary R packages "dyplr" and "data.table" are installed and loaded._**